pousse-cafe/pousse-cafe/README_DEV.md

 ## Snapshot release

-Deployment is automatically handled by Travis (see .travis.yml for details) except for the archetype.
+Deployment is automatically handled by Travis (see .travis.yml for details).

-The archetype package needs to be deployed separately:

-    ( cd pousse-cafe-sample-bounded-context/ ; ./scripts/archetype_mvn.sh deploy )

 ## Other releases